 17th Century Suds, was founded in 1999.
 Wendy created all of the recipes, taking time and patience to perfect each one.
 Andy joined the manufactory part of the business in 2004 and since 2006 has since been head of the entire production facility.
 In 2013 Ithaca Soap was branded for the soap division of the company.
 LiXTiK Lip Balm was branded in 2015.
 Ithaca Soap and LiXTiK Lip Balm are registered trademarks.

 Wendy comes from a long line of entrepreneurs, designers, artists and thinkers.
 She grew up on Long Island, NY, in her mother, Ruth's, art studio.
 From the ages of 3-18 years, after school she would sit in the special chair and critique her mother's paintings.
 When she was 8, her mother showed her art at shows on the streets of Manhattan, in art galleries, and in The Hamptons.
-At 9 Wendy also sold toys she made with her father, George.
-She was that kid with her cardboard box booth.
-That was the beginning of her vending career.
+At 9 Wendy began showing her creations and sold toys she made with her father, George.
+She was that kid with her cardboard box in the corner of her mother's booth.
+That was the beginning of her vending and art/craft show career.

 At 10 years old, she and her father joined a food coop in Brooklyn, bagging raisins on Saturday mornings.
 This coop, had a whole foods restaurant attached to it, where they would sometimes get lunch.
 She thinks this coop later became the Park Slope Food Coop.